isaureCdB/ProtNAff/README.md

 In the notebook, you can select and run a custom filter and clustering method among the provided examples.
 You can also write your own filter or clustering method.
 **You can also run this notebook as a web server in Google Colab by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/filtering-clustering.ipynb).
 This does not require ProtNAff to be installed.**

+- The [analysis of sequence-specific conformations notebook](./sequence-specific_conformations.ipynb). **You can also run this notebook in Google Colab by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/sequence-specific_conformations.ipynb).
+This does not require ProtNAff to be installed.**

 ### Description of the main scripts